jvanstraten/fletcher_streams/README.md

    design, with a single driver and one or more receivers.

-    - *Scalar "* - a signal comprised of a single bit, equivalent to an `std_logic` signal in VHDL.
+    - *Scalar "* - a signal comprised of a single bit, equivalent to an `std_logic` signal in VHDL, or one `wire` in Verilog.

-    - *Vector "* - a signal comprised of zero or more bits, equivalent to an `std_logic_vector` in VHDL.
+    - *Vector "* - a signal comprised of zero or more bits, equivalent to an `std_logic_vector` in VHDL, or a `wire[]` in Verilog.
 Vector signals have a most significant and least significant end, where the most significant end is written first and has the highest indices.
 The least significant bit (if there is one) always has index 0.

- - *OpenTide stream* - a bundle of signals used to transfer logical data from one source to one sink.
-OpenTide streams are specified by the OpenTide physical layer.
+ - *Tydi stream* - a bundle of signals used to transfer logical data from one source to one sink.
+Tydi streams are specified by the Tydi physical layer.

+   TODO (johanpel): this is a physical stream in paper right?
+It might conflict
+                    a bit because we call a "River" a logical stream in paper.
+                    We should consider rename or at least define "logical data" first.

     - *" payload* - the collection of all signals that comprise the stream, with the exception of the `valid` and `ready` handshake signals.
 Further subdivided into the data, control, and user signals.

+      TODO (johanpel): I would suggest here we subdivide into like paper: flow control      - ready valid
+        elementary data   - element lanes
+        transfer metadata - end index, start index, strobe (but could also be called control data)
+        dimensional data  - last (lanes) and empty (lanes) user data

     - *" data signal* - the subset of the stream payload used to transfer the actual, logical data carried by the stream.